mantidproject/mantid/docs/source/release/v6.2.0/indirect_geometry.rst

 ############

 - Single input has been removed from the Indirect Data Analysis Fit tabs.
 All data input is now done via the multiple input dialog.
+- The data input widgets in the Indirect Data Analysis fit tabs has been made dockable and can be resized once undocked.

 :ref:`Release 6.2.0 <v6.2.0>`